 AV canal is treated by surgical repair of the defects.
 However, medications may be necessary until the operation is done.
 Treatment may include:

-Medical management.
-Many children will eventually need to take medications to help the heart and lungs work better, due to strain from the extra blood passing through the septal defects.
-Medications that may be prescribed include the following:
+Many children will eventually need to take medicines to help the heart and lungs work better, because of strain from the extra blood passing through the septal defects.
+Medicines that may be prescribed include:

 Digoxin.
 Helps strengthen the heart muscle, enabling it to pump more efficiently.